Merchants Bancorp (NASDAQ:MBIN) Releases Earnings Results, Beats Estimates By $0.43 EPS

-Merchants Bancorp (NASDAQ:MBIN – Get Free Report) issued its earnings results on Monday.
-The company reported $1.80 earnings per share for the quarter, beating the consensus estimate of $1.37 by $0.43, Yahoo Finance reports.
-The company had revenue of $355.05 million during the quarter, compared to analysts’ expectations of $144.15 million.
-Merchants Bancorp had a return on equity of 27.51% and a net margin of 23.55%.
+Merchants Bancorp (NASDAQ:MBIN – Get Free Report) posted its quarterly earnings data on Monday.
+The company reported $1.80 EPS for the quarter, topping analysts’ consensus estimates of $1.37 by $0.43, Yahoo Finance reports.
+Merchants Bancorp had a net margin of 23.55% and a return on equity of 27.51%.
+The company had revenue of $355.05 million during the quarter, compared to the consensus estimate of $144.15 million.

 Merchants Bancorp Increases Dividend

-The company also recently announced a quarterly dividend, which was paid on Monday, April 1st.
-Stockholders of record on Friday, March 15th were given a $0.09 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, April 1st.
+Shareholders of record on Friday, March 15th were given a dividend of $0.09 per share.
 The ex-dividend date was Thursday, March 14th.
-This represents a $0.36 annualized dividend and a dividend yield of 0.89%.
-This is a positive change from Merchants Bancorp’s previous quarterly dividend of $0.08.
-Merchants Bancorp’s dividend payout ratio is currently 5.65%.
+This is an increase from Merchants Bancorp’s previous quarterly dividend of $0.08.
+This represents a $0.36 annualized dividend and a yield of 0.89%.
+Merchants Bancorp’s dividend payout ratio (DPR) is 5.65%.

 Analyst Ratings Changes